The Truth about Technical Indicators in the stock market

 The Reality of Technical Indicators

 Early in my trading career, I followed Tom McClellan and he has always emphasized not to use the same tools everyone else does, as it takes away the edge.
 I have always taken that as motivation to find new/unique ways of interpreting indicators.
-For example, with the RSI, I don't look at it to tell me whether a stock is overbought or oversold, there is so much to the indicator, that many don't discuss (or maybe notice).
-In fact, I find trying to use it to tell if a stock is overbought or oversold is inaccurate, and hard to profit from its signal.
+For example, with the RSI, I don't look at it to tell me whether a stock is overbought or oversold, there is so much to the indicator, that many don't discuss (or notice).
+In fact, trying to use it to tell if a stock is overbought or oversold is inaccurate, and hard to profit from its signal.
 Ever notice that when a stock is more overbought, it just keeps getting more and more overbought?
 That's not a very useful way to exit/short a stock, However, I rather keep the ways I read them to myself and maintain my edge.
 The point is, try to think outside the box, even when looking at other indicators, don't just go with the way everyone else reads them.

-I cringe when I see people draw wedges and trend lines saying “Here’s a great setup”.
-Sure these setups work once in a while but often the stock just trades sideways going nowhere.
+I cringe when I see people draw wedges and trend lines saying, “Here’s a great setup”.
+Sure, these setups work once in a while but often the stock just trades sideways going nowhere.
 Remember, just because something works once in a while doesn’t mean it’s profitable.
 It’s kind of an insult to think that the market can be simplified by drawing lines on a chart.
 Where in reality it’s thousands of forces coming together giving the appearance of random movement with a bias towards trending higher (the market always goes higher as time passes).

 It's important to understand the edge in everything you are doing, i.e. if you want to trade trend line setups you need to make sure it actually has an edge.
 Remember the key to trading is to beat the buy-and-hold strategy.
-So if you are making money it’s not enough it’s about making more than you would if you just held.
+So, if you are making money, it’s not enough it’s about making more than you would if you just held.

 The Best Technical Indicators